-HB1300 protects human trafficking and domestic abuse victims who apply for clemency by exempting them from a requirement to have their personal information published in newspapers.
-To qualify for this exemption, victims must submit an affidavit stating their identity as a trafficking or domestic abuse victim and that publication would endanger their safety, along with supporting affidavits from two professionals (such as law enforcement officers, mental health professionals, or social workers) confirming the victim status and safety risk.
+This bill exempts victims of human trafficking or domestic abuse from a requirement to have their clemency applications published in newspapers.
+To qualify for this exemption, victims must submit an affidavit stating they are a trafficking or domestic abuse victim whose safety is at risk if their information is published, along with supporting affidavits from two professionals (such as law enforcement, prosecutors, mental health professionals, or social workers) confirming the victim status and safety concerns.

 Signed by the Governor H.J.
 579